KingTheSim/blockchain_project/README.md

 20.02.2023
 Added a resolver to the Blockchain class.
 It's function is, if the blockchain is found to be invalid, to seek out a valid chain and replace the invalid one.
 It requires another valid blockchain to work, so it currently doesn't.

+21.02.2023
+Added a Node class.
+Also, figured out how to call methods from one class into another and how to create objects that represent the classes outside.
+Added a method to broadcast the blockchain, to add neighbours.
+The resolver is moved to the Node class.
+It wasn't easy to figure out how to use stuff from one class to another, but now it will be more easy.